Jtauzin/Nasa_Image_Viewer/README.txt

 • All functionality is in the main activity as guidelines mention.

-• Recycler view is used is requested.
+• Recycler view is used as requested.

 • Each image is contained within its own ViewHolder with additional information describing the image (a minimum of title, author, and date) is displayed.